 Dorayaki is a traditional Japanese confectionery filled with sweet red bean paste.
-If you are fan of Japanese famous cartoon, Doraemon, you probably know this desert is his favourite snack.
+If you are fan of Japanese famous cartoon, Doraemon, you probably know this desert is his favorite snack.
 This traditional japanese cake is commonly filled with red bean paste, however, you can use other filling base on your preference.
 Kaya, custard/pastry cream and fruit jam are popular choices.
 So, make some Dorayaki today for your family and children.
+I am sure they would like it!
 Enjoy! 😀

 - 128 grams eggs (about 3 eggs)